North, Central American and Caribbean nations at the FIFA World Cup: 2002: The North American derby

 A total of 35 CONCACAF teams entered the qualification.
 Mexico, the United States, and Costa Rica qualified for the World Cup.
-During the World Cup the results were mixed, losing to Brazil (tournament champion) 5–2 (only team to score 2 goals against Brazil at this World Cup), tying with Turkey (third in the championship) 1–1 and soundly beating the selection of China 2–0.
-This tournament it was in 3rd place in the group behind Turkey on goal difference.
+Costa Rica's results were mixed, soundly beating the selection of China 2–0 before losing to eventual champions Brazil 5–2 (only team to score 2 goals against Brazil at this World Cup) and tying with eventual bronze medalist Turkey 1–1, leading the Turks to get the group's second spot on goal difference.
 The team finished 19 out of the 32 teams.
-Mexico reached the finals and was placed in Group G alongside Italy, Croatia, and Ecuador.
-Mexico opened its participation with a 1–0 win over Croatia.
-In the second match, Mexico earned a 2–1 win over Ecuador with goals from Jared Borgetti and Gerardo Torrado.
-Mexico then achieved a 1–1 draw against Italy thanks to a goal from Borgetti that was regarded as one of the best of the tournament.
-The team reached the knockout stage after a 1–1–1 record in the group stage.
-It started with a surprising 3–2 win over Portugal, followed by a 1–1 tie with co-host and eventual fourth-place finisher, South Korea.
+Mexico opened its participation with a 1–0 win over Croatia, and afterwards earned a 2–1 win over Ecuador with goals from Jared Borgetti and Gerardo Torrado.
+Mexico then achieved a 1–1 draw against Italy thanks to a goal from Borgetti that was regarded as one of the best of the tournament, and managed to win the group.
+The United States reached the knockout stage with a 1–1–1 record, starting with a surprising 3–2 win over Portugal, followed by a 1–1 tie with co-host and eventual fourth-place finisher, South Korea.
 It then lost its third and final match 1–3 to Poland but still qualified for the second round when Park Ji-Sung of South Korea stunned Portugal with the eventual game-winning goal.
-This set the stage for a Second round face-off with familiar continental rivals Mexico.
+This set the stage for a second round face-off with familiar continental rivals Mexico.
 Although the teams had played many times in both friendlies and in qualifying, they had never met in the World Cup.
 The U.S. would win the game 2–0.
 Brian McBride opened the scoring early in the match and Landon Donovan scored a second goal from a header off an Eddie Lewis cross.
 Mexico finished 11 out of the 32 teams.
 United States advanced to the quarter-finals, where they met Germany.
 The team lost 1–0; after being denied a penalty when Torsten Frings handled the ball to prevent a Gregg Berhalter goal.
-At the ranking remained the 8 place.
+The Americans finished the cup 8th overall.